tomftb/sitemap_generator/README.md

 - create and set the database configuration file ./cfg/database.php;
 - create and set the email configuration file ./cfg/email.php;
 - Run the script by typing in Windows CMD: php -f sitemap.php URL TASK
+- Run the script with & by typing in Windows CMD: php -f "sitemap.php?a=b&c=d" URL TASK

 ## FTP configuration template:
 ```